khybe/guess-my-number/README.md

-# Guess My Number Project
+# Guess My Number Practice Project

 Welcome to the "guess-my-number" repository!
 This project was created as a practice endeavor to enhance my knowledge of web development, particularly focusing on JavaScript.
 The goal of this project was to build a simple game where users can guess a randomly generated number and receive feedback on their guesses.